bbe2/Overview/README.md

 - 👋👋👋    building deep evidence and paradigm for my terminal degree
 - 👋
 - 👋👋 interested in ... advancing marginalize youth skills to access their potential and make it so
-- 👋  have helped over 20 individuals personally through coaching and tutoring with one who got their GED
+- 👋  helped over 20 students coaching and tutoring to advance, one w GED: new GOAL develop as many new programmers as possible
-- 👋 my goal remains training larger groups of students vs 1-on-1 as the world needs programmers
--- 👀-
 -- 👀-
 -- 👀- 👀  Adept building ontologies, informed with scientific research -- frame analysis + translate into structures
 -- 👀- 👀-  👀 ---> Love digital dust, dwell times, geolocations, content scatter, and nonsense  ✨✨